 Without doubt, constitution (for example, if you run hot or cold) does play some part.
-But regardless of your constitution, there are things you can do to improve your menstrual cycle and be more like Jennifer.
+But regardless of your constitution, there are things you can do to support yourself during your menstrual cycle and be more like Jennifer.

-What Does Chinese Medicine Say About Menstrual Cycle Problems?
+What Does Chinese Medicine Say About The Menstrual Cycle?

 Painful cramps might be a common experience for many women.
 But that doesn’t mean it’s normal.
 Same goes for headaches.
 Whether related to menstruation or not, millions of people get headaches, but headaches are not normal.
 When there is perfect Yin-Yang harmony (or ‘homeostasis’ in western medicine), there is an absence of symptoms.

 However, because of lifestyle choices and stress (financial, work, environmental, emotional, physical), many women lack Yin-Yang balance.
-The monthly cycle should always be painless.
-A healthy cycle is also accompanied by a healthy, rich flow of blood, without any clots.
+The monthly cycle should always be problem-free, accompanied by a healthy, rich flow of blood, without any clots.